 - "Go To Step" "Next"

 You can also place the "Print" button on a normal step, and use it to print an entire group of steps without even showing them to the operator.

 This will open the computer's default print options.

 Customizing Print Settings

 Operators use the Tulip Player on screens of all sizes.
-So, you will need to do two things on each computer that is running the Tulip Player and requires a step to be printed or saved:
+So, you will need to do the following on each computer that is running the Tulip Player and requires a step to be printed or saved:

-In order to adjust the scale, you should use the "Preview" option in the print dialog to see which scale percentage fills most of the screen.
+In order to check that the app will print correctly, you should use the "Preview" option in the print dialog to see what the app will look like before you print.

 The print dialog is also the best way to save app data on a local computer in a PDF.
 Rather than pressing "Print" in the system dialog, select "Save as PDF" to save the step and live data in a local file.

 Here are some rules around which app content will not work well when printed.

 - Any references to “Current Step” in a "Variable" text widget will only work on the step that is open when the "Print" button is pressed.